Nowy Dwór County, Pomeranian Voivodeship

-Nowy Dwór Gdański County is bordered by the Vistula Lagoon to the east, Elbląg County to the south-east, Malbork County to the south, Gdańsk County and the city of Gdańsk to the west, and the Baltic Sea to the north.
+Nowy Dwór County is bordered by the Vistula Lagoon to the east, Elbląg County to the south-east, Malbork County to the south, Gdańsk County and the city of Gdańsk to the west, and the Baltic Sea to the north.
 It also has a short land border with Russia (Kaliningrad Oblast) to the north-east, on the Vistula Spit.

 Administrative division

 The county is subdivided into five gminas (one urban, one urban-rural and three rural).
 These are listed in the following table, in descending order of population.